youngjeffrey/unc-projects/README.md

 _Artificial Intelligence Website_

 This is a website about Artificial intelligence in healthcare.
 It is for the final project for my Comp 380 (Computers and Society) class.
-It incorporates HTML and CSS.
-The website is currently in development; more content will be added and the backend will be implemented with PHP and MySQL.
+It incorporates HTML and CSS as the front end.
+I incorporated a quiz in the website and that includes basic PHP as the backend.

 _Linked List_